davidyen1124/warp-2023/README.md

 - _Title_: roomba time!
 - _Track_: Wow!
 - _Short Description_: roomba time! is an interactive experience where you are a roomba and clean up debris and dust.
-Ideally I would support sockets for multiplauer but I ran out of time.
+I was thinking about WALL-E and how existential that movie is.
+Ideally, I would support sockets for multiplauer but I ran out of time.
 - _Team members_: shiva
 - _Repo / PR link_: [https://github.com/shivaPeri/warp-2023](https://github.com/shivaPeri/warp-2023)
 - _Preview link_: [https://roomba-time.netlify.app/](https://roomba-time.netlify.app/)